 When you’ve lived somewhere for a while you tend to stop noticing things.
 Consumed by the day-to-day routines of home and work it’s easy to take our surroundings for granted, only noticing when there is a dramatic change of some sort.
 In this article I’ll look at the fascinating history behind some of Clarendon Park’s notable buildings.
 These are places that you may walk past every day without a second thought, but they all have a unique story to tell about the very beginnings of Clarendon Park 150 years ago.

 Two books have been extremely useful in my research for this article – A look at Clarendon Park by Philip Thornton and The Illustrated History of Leicester’s Suburbs by Christine Jordan.
 I recommend them both to anyone interested in the area’s history.
 In addition, David Oldershaw, Chair of Stoneygate Conservation Area Society (SCAS), has been really helpful in drawing my attention to some of the most noteworthy listed buildings in Clarendon Park.
-The SCAS website itself contains a wealth of information about the buildings within the conservation area, which encompasses parts of Clarendon Park, Stoneygate and South Knighton.

 I remember when all this was fields…